claycantrell/LLMQualitativeCoder/README.md

 = Qualitative Coding Application

-== Introduction

 The *Qualitative Coding Application* is a tool designed to assist researchers in analyzing qualitative data.
 Leveraging LLMs, this application automates the process of breaking down textual data into smaller units for analysis and assigning relevant codes.

 == Features

 * *Dynamic Configuration*: Driven by a `config.json` file, allowing easy customization without modifying the codebase.
-* *Deductive and Inductive Coding*: Supports both deductive (using predefined codes) and inductive (generating codes based on guidelines) coding approaches.
+* *Deductive and Inductive Coding*: You can select between *Deductive* and *Inductive* coding modes by modifying the `"coding_mode"` parameter in the `config.json` file.

+- *Deductive*: Predefined codes are used from the codebase.
+- *Inductive*: Codes are generated during the analysis based on instructions outlined in your inductive coding prompt

 * *Parsing Transcripts*: Breaks down speaking turns into smaller meaning units based on customizable prompts.
-* *Code Retrieval with FAISS*: Utilizes FAISS for efficient retrieval of relevant codes, enhancing the relevance and accuracy of code assignments.
+* *Code Retrieval with FAISS*: Utilizes FAISS for efficient retrieval of relevant codes, reducing token usage and possibly increasing performance with larger codebases.
 * *Integration with OpenAI*: Leverages OpenAI's language models for advanced natural language processing tasks.
 * *Flexible Output Formats*: Exports coded data in JSON or CSV formats.
 * *Comprehensive Logging*: Detailed logging with options to log to console and/or files, aiding in monitoring and debugging.

 == Architecture

-The application is structured into several key components, each responsible for specific functionalities:

 * *`main.py`*: Orchestrates the entire workflow, from loading configurations to exporting results.
 * *`utils.py`*: Contains utility functions for loading configurations, prompts, and initializing resources.